cylc/cylc-admin/docs/proposal-spawn-on-d.md

 the graph.
 If the workflow has completed there will be nothing left to run (no waiting tasks left in the pool) otherwise it is a premature stall.

-In SoD tasks can be removed immediately once finished and there are no wholly unsatisfied waiting tasks, so there will often be nothing waiting ahead to show whether or not there is more to do.
+In SoD there are no waiting tasks (no wholly unsatisfied ones, at least) so there will often be nothing waiting ahead to show whether or not there is more to do.
 In fact *there is no foolproof way to automatically distinguish premature stall from workflow completion.* In both stalled and active situations success or failure can be handled or not, or expected or not, or possibly handled by custom outputs which might be sequential or mutually exclusive; and we can't even know if every task in every cycle point is supposed to execute (there might be dynamically determined alternate paths).

 Fortunately this doesn't really matter!
 I propose: